 No hotel is as famous on Nassau as Atlantis.
 Not only does it have a unique architecture and sit prominently right by the cruise port, but it also offers a ton of things to do, from a casino to a waterpark, dolphin habitat, beach, restaurants, and more.

 Atlantis offers a wide range of passes from beach passes to waterpark passes (which also include access to pools) to dolphin encounters and more.
-For passengers wishing to access the hotel’s pools, you’ll want the waterpark pass, which includes the resort’s 11 pools and beach access.
-The price is $166 per adult.
+For passengers wishing to access the hotel’s pools, you’ll want the Atlantis Day Pass, which includes the resort’s pools and beach access.
+The price is $255 per adult and $140 per child 4-12 years.

 Graycliff Hotel